-Being an agent on the West Coast generally conjures up images of Irving Lazar’s huge eyeglasses, the most literary aspect of Hollywood.
+Being an agent on the West Coast generally conjures up images of Irving Lazar’s huge eyeglasses, the most intellectual aspect of Hollywood.

-The day is definitely longer out here -- "there" for most of you.
-Until a few years ago, when Jonathan Galassi told me I didn’t have to work so hard, I began my day at 7am on the phone, hoping to retrieve that elusive three-hour difference.
-Then, at 5pm, the West Coast calls poured in, with film-land finally chiming in after 6.
+The day is definitely longer out here—"there" for most of you.
+Until a few years ago, when Jon Galassi told me I didn’t have to work so hard, I began my day at seven am on the phone, hoping to retrieve that elusive three-hour difference.
+Then, at five pm, the West Coast calls poured in, with film-land finally chiming in after six.

-Now, a bit older and wiser, I spend the early morning hours on email instead of phone, and recognize that we may always be three hours behind, but you East Coasters are already asleep when we are still thinking brilliant thoughts!
-And often, the call from "out there," or the overnight package from the Coast gets more attention.
+Now, a bit older and wiser, I recognize that we may always be three hours behind, but you are already asleep when we are still thinking brilliant thoughts!
+And sometimes, the call from "out there," or the overnight package from the Coast can get more attention.

 Being "out there," we West Coast agents have another supreme advantage: Our holiday beaches are not crowded with name authors and publishers, which means we don’t have to work ALL the time.

 Our days are blissfully lunch-free, most of the time.
 When the odd editor ventures out here, the rule is broken, but mostly our noontimes are NY primetime, and we are womaning the phones.
 This reduces our calorie intake and sharpens our appetites for meaty deals with editors sleepy from long lunches.
 And, when we flash through New York, we are consumed, though mostly in expensive restaurants.

 California was reported to be sinking into the Pacific when I began just over two decades ago.
 Since then, it has erupted and blazed and deluged us with Nature.
 Yet, being "out there" still has its advantages, the greatest of these may be the ease with which we can remember for whom we work: our authors.